A Love Supreme (fanzine): Headquarters and Shop

 A Love Supreme has its base and a fan shop opposite the Stadium of Light, which is open Monday to Friday 9-5 and matchdays, where its staff design the magazine, update their website, social media and sell their own range of fan related merchandise.

 A Love Supreme also provide fan coach travel to every SAFC away game and have done so since 1998.

-BBC, ITV, SKY and Sport Channels from around the globe often shoot footage in ALS.
+BBC, ITV, SKY and media outlets from around the globe often shoot footage and conduct interviews in ALS.
 Several interviews in the Sunderland Netflix series Sunderland 'Til I die also took place in the interior of the ALS HQ.

 ALS Books and National Mackem Day

 ALS have published 43 books, including the Mackem Dictionary, written by Paul Swinney.
 The Dictionary documents common words used in Sunderland/Wearside.
 It was created to raise funds for the SAFC charity, The Foundation of Light.
 To promote the book Sunderland AFC created a video featuring several first team players, who went through some of the words in the book.